 Brusio Circular Viaduct

 The Brusio Circular Viaduct is a real treat to the eyes.
 Built in 1908, it’s considered an engineering and architectural marvel.
 The viaduct has a total length of 300 meters and consists of 10 arches that create a complete circle.

 Each arch is 20 meters in height and spans across 11 meters, making for quite an impressive sight.
 When traveling by train, the viaduct is quite a spectacle – it’s as if time stands still for just a few moments as the train meanders around its curves.

 You can enjoy it while riding the Bernina Express, one of the most scenic train rides in the world.
-While I have done the ride several times, this bridge is so unique and long, it is not even possible to get it all into one picture!
+While I have done the ride several times, this bridge is so unique and long, that it is not even possible to get it all into one picture!

 The Lion Monument in Lucerne is a tribute to the Swiss Guards who lost their lives defending King Louis XVI during the French Revolution.

 This iconic monument was carved in 1820 and features an enormous lion being pierced with a spear.
 It’s one of the most popular tourist attractions in Switzerland, drawing visitors from around the world.
 The powerful imagery of the lion, facing death with dignity and courage, is a reminder of the bravery and loyalty of these brave Swiss soldiers.
 It’s certainly worth a visit for anyone in Lucerne and a main stop at any Lucerne walking tour.

 FINAL THOUGHTS ON MUST-SEE SWISS LANDMARKS

-These are just a few of the many stunning places to visit and explore in Switzerland.
+These are just a few of the many famous Swiss landmarks.
 Whether you’re looking for breathtaking views or outdoor adventure, Switzerland has something for everyone.